zilexa/manjaro-gnome-post-install/README.md

 ## _Replaced apps_ - for more intuitive, easier to use, more functional apps:
 - Text Editor - Pluma instead of gedit, while maintaining the beautiful icon and name.
-  - More readable colors
+  - More readable colors, also for root user.
-  - Display numbers, closing brackets, file overview
+  - Display numbers, closing brackets, file overview, also for root user.
 - File Manager - Nemo instead of Nautilus.
-  - list view instead of large icon view, also for root user
+  - list view instead of large icon view, also for root user.
-  - Easy rename of files, also for root user
+  - Easy rename of files, also for root user.
-  - Reload button
+  - Reload button, also for root user.

 ## _User Experience configuration_ - clean, easy, maximum screen space
 - A nice vertical panel with your systray, favourite apps and "start" menu with more pinned apps, maximizing your screen space for actual applications and desktop use (compared to a horizontal panel or doc